XtendCash/XtendCash/README.md

-# XtendCash - Please note this repo contains some errors, we will be working on minor big fixes shortly.
+# XtendCash - Please note this repo contains some errors, we will be working on minor bug fixes shortly.

 </p>